eloch21/erikloch.com/README.md

-# erikloch.com
+# Erik Loch's Portfolio

-This is my portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.